 Are you new to the Club?
 Just want to explore and check it out?
 Come take a peek, meet other members and staff and learn about all The Commonwealth Club offers.
 Experience firsthand how The Commonwealth Club has become the nation’s leading public forum.
 Bring a friend and explore the Club together!

-The Humanities Forum brings Socrates Café to The Commonwealth Club.
-It will be held once a month on a Monday evening for the discussion of philosophical issues.
-At each monthly meeting the group's facilitator, John Nyquist, will invite participants to suggest topics, which are then voted on.
-The person who proposed the most popular topic will briefly explain why she or he considers the subject interesting and important.
-An open discussion will follow, ending with a summary.
+On one Monday evening of every month the Humanities Forum sponsors Socrates Café at The Commonwealth Club.
+Each meeting is devoted to the discussion of a philosophical topic chosen at that meeting.
+The group's facilitator, John Nyquist, invites participants to suggest topics, which are then voted on.
+The person who proposed the most popular topic is asked to briefly explain why she or he considers that topic interesting and important.
+An open discussion follows, and the meeting ends with a summary of the various perspectives participants expressed.
 Read more »

 Ricky Choi, MD, MPH, Board of Directors, National Physicians Alliance Margot Hirsch, President, The Smart Tech Challenges Foundation Michael McBride, Lead Pastor, The Way Christian Center, Berkeley CA; Director of Urban Strategies, PICO National Network Robyn Thomas, Executive Director, The Law Center to Prevent Gun Violence Mark Follman, National Affairs Editor, Mother Jones—Moderator